ConnectedPlacesCatapult/DigitalConnectorPlugin/README.md

 Currently the plugin is not on QGIS Python Plugins Repository.
 To install it:

 * Clone the repo in /your_path_to_qgis/.qgis2/python/plugins
+* If the plugins folder is missing, then you have to manually create by right clicking in the /your_path_to_qgis/.qgis2/python/ directory and clicking New Folder
 If you are on *Windows* and assuming you have a working installation of QGIS 2.x on your computer:
 * Launch OSGeo4W Shell by typing ``osgeo4w`` in Windows finder
 ![Alt text](/img/osgeo4.png)